Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/10-authenticated-routes/02-validate-session.md

 11. Look back at the pictures in the first module of this chapter, specifically the images of the requests.
 The `OPTIONS` request doesn't have the session token, so an error would be thrown and the header with the token would never be sent.
 This conditional checks the `Accept` header in the request.
 The `OPTIONS` request contains a value of `*/*` for this header, while the second request contains a value of `application/json`.
 This lets the initial request through to the server to do its check so that the second request containing the token can also be sent.

 ### Before You Move On
 Go back and read through all that again.
 Make a flow chart of what's happening.
 Explain to a partner what is going on.
 Do whatever you need to do in order to understand this file.
 This is some very deep, very detailed code that can be tough to understand.
-In fact, this code had been used in projects going back over a year while not functioning properly, which was not discovered until the writing of this GitBook.
 Security should be your #1, #2, and #3 priorities when coding, so it's worth the extra time to get it right.